pusher/pusher-http-laravel/README.md

 This option `connections` is where each of the connections are setup for your application.
 Example configuration has been included, but you may add as many connections as you would like.

 #### Encrypted Channels
-To enable (end to end encrypted channels)[https://pusher.com/docs/client_api_guide/client_encrypted_channels], you need to uncomment a line from the Pusher config file
+To enable [end to end encrypted channels](https://pusher.com/docs/client_api_guide/client_encrypted_channels), you need to uncomment a line from the Pusher config file

 ```
 'app_id' => env('PUSHER_APP_ID'),